anir-tubi/tubi-roku/README.md

 10\. check if you need to tun multifactor authentication for AWS.
 Typically this means running `$ vauth`.
 Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the vauth command.

-- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THIS PR AND THE PREVIOUS PRs ARE APPROVED__
+- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THE PR FOR THE adRise_cdn REPO AND THE PR FOR THE project-total-recall REPO ARE APPROVED AND MERGED.__

 11\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.
 - Ensure you have the latest files.
 Update your local version of the [adrise_infrastructure repo](https://github.com/adRise/adrise_infrastructure)